Jordan094/Sunderland-Supporters-Quiz/README.md

     - The name of the website is a simple explanation of what the actual content is going to be
     - The instructions provide a further insight.

-**As a first time user, I want to be able to view the instructions of how to play the game**
+**As a first time user, I want to be able to view the instructions of how to play the game.**

     - The games main menu screen contains a comprehensive set of instructions of how to play the game and how the users score will be calculated.

+### Frequent User Goals

+**As a frequent user, I want to View the Highscores and see how they rank against other players.**

+    - After the game is complete the user is told what there score is and it is logged into the table on the highscores.
+    - The player can keep playing with the same name to overwrite their previous score.
+    - The player can pass to a friend who can set a different name and compare thier scores.
+    - Unfortunately the data is only keep local for now so not shared online and lost after reset.

+**As a frequent user, I want to Be able to share the website with friends who might like to play.**

+    - There is a share button in the footer bar.
+    - The link is copied to the users clipboard when pressed.
+    - The user also recieves a javascript prompt letting them know that the link has been copied.

+**As a frequent user, I want to Be able to contact the owner if needed or access social media pages from the footer.**

+    - The email and phone icons in the footer allow the user to contact the website owner if needed.